edisonpapers/juncture-version-2/README.md

 Image information can be seen when hovering the cursor over the info icon located in the top-right corner of the image.
 The Image information popover includes the image title, description, attribution statement, and reuse rights.

+This is a simple test of the Vincent van Gogh popover.

 ## Chitwan National Park, Nepal

 .ve-map Q1075023 right